xinnj/iDO-Cluster/packages/gitea/gitea-chart/README.md

 ENABLED = false
 ```

+#### Rootless Defaults

+If `.Values.image.rootless: true`, then the following will occur.
+In case you use `.Values.image.fullOverride`, check that this works in your image:

+- `$HOME` becomes `/data/gitea/git`

+  [see deployment.yaml](./templates/gitea/deployment.yaml) template inside (init-)container "env" declarations

+- `START_SSH_SERVER: true` (Unless explicity overwritten by `gitea.config.server.START_SSH_SERVER`)

+  [see \_helpers.tpl](./templates/_helpers.tpl) in `gitea.inline_configuration.defaults.server` definition

+- `SSH_LISTEN_PORT: 2222` (Unless explicity overwritten by `gitea.config.server.SSH_LISTEN_PORT`)

+  [see \_helpers.tpl](./templates/_helpers.tpl) in `gitea.inline_configuration.defaults.server` definition

+- `SSH_LOG_LEVEL` environment variable is not injected into the container

+  [see deployment.yaml](./templates/gitea/deployment.yaml) template inside container "env" declarations

+#### Session, Cache and Queue

+The session, cache and queue settings are set to use the built-in Redis Cluster sub-chart dependency.
+If Redis Cluster is disabled, the chart will fall back to the Gitea defaults which use "memory" for `session` and `cache` and "level" for `queue`.

+While these will work and even not cause immediate issues after startup, **they are not recommended for production use**.
+Reasons being that a single pod will take on all the work for `session` and `cache` tasks in its available memory.
+It is likely that the pod will run out of memory or will face substantial memory spikes, depending on the workload.
+External tools such as `redis-cluster` or `memcached` handle these workloads much better.

 ### Single-Pod Configurations

 If HA is not needed/desired, the following configurations can be used to deploy a single-pod Gitea instance.